-From there her international career developed rapidly and since takes her to the worlds leading opera houses like the Metropolitan Opera, Royal Opera House Covent Garden London, Teatro alla Scala di Milano, the Bastille Paris, to the State Operas of Munich, Hamburg, Berlin, Dresden, Zürich.
-She performed at Romes Opera House, at the Liceu in Barcelona, at the Amsterdam Opera, in Bilbao, Teatro Colon Buenos Aires, at New Israeli Opera Tel Aviv.
-In 2003 the artist gave her debut at the Salzburg Festival where she is a regular guest since then.
+From there her international career developed rapidly and since takes her to the world’s leading opera houses including the Metropolitan Opera, Royal Opera House Covent Garden London, Teatro alla Scala di Milano, the Bastille Paris, to the State Operas of Munich, Hamburg, Berlin, Dresden and Zürich.
+She performed at Rome’s Teatro dell’ Opera, at the Liceu in Barcelona, at the Nederlands Opera in Amsterdam, in Bilbao, Teatro Colon Buenos Aires, and at the New Israeli Opera Tel Aviv.
+In 2003 the artist made her debut at the Salzburg Festival where she is a regular guest since then.

-The artists works with the most renowned conductors like Daniel Barenboim, Riccardo Chailly, Myung-Whun Chung, Vladimir Fedoseyev, Daniele Gatti, Bernard Haitink, Manfred Honeck, Mariss Jansons, Fabio Luisi, James Levine, Zubin Mehta, Riccardo Muti, Seiji Ozawa, Georges Prêtre, Yuri Temirkanov, Christian Thielemann, Franz Welser-Möst.
+The artist works with the most renowned conductors which include Daniel Barenboim, Riccardo Chailly, Myung-Whun Chung, Vladimir Fedoseyev, Daniele Gatti, Bernard Haiting, Manfred Honeck, Mariss Jansons, Fabio Luisi, James Levines, Zubin Mehta, Riccardo Muti, Seiji Ozawa, Georges Pretre, Yuri Temirkanov, Christian Thielemann, Franz Welser-Möst.

-Her solo CD recordings I palpiti damor, Slavic Opera Arias, Verdi Arias (label: Orfeo) have all received prestigious awards.
-The 4th CD Verismo has been released in Dec 2016.
-She also recorded a CD with Songs by Puccini (label: Naxos)
+Her solo CD recordings I palpiti d’amor, Slavic Opera Arias, Verdi Arias (label: Orfeo) have all received prestigious awards.
+The 4th CD Verismo has been released in Dec 2016 winning a Critics Choice designation by Opera News magazine, Preis der Deutschen Schallplattenkritik.
+She also recorded a CD of all the Songs of Giacomo Puccini (label: Naxos).

-In 2009 Krassimira Stoyanova has been awarded with the title Kammersängerin der Wiener Staatsoper.
+In 2009 Krassimira Stoyanova was awarded with the title Kammersängerin der Wiener Staatsoper.